PanicStation.org

 Scope note

-This is first-steps guidance to stabilise the next few hours.
-If the dispute involves threats, harassment, stalking, or repeated control of your documents, you may need specialist support and a safety plan beyond this page.
+These are first steps to stabilise the next few hours.
+If the dispute involves threats, stalking, harassment, domestic abuse, coercive control, theft, or repeated control of your documents, you may need specialist support and a safer plan beyond this page.

 Important note